SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

 ## Testing

-Testing was carried out by using every device that was available to the poject developer, getting project developers friends to test the functionality on their devices and developer tools like Chrome DevTools and Lighthouse extension.
+Testing was carried out by using every device that was available to the project developer, getting project developers friends to test the functionality on their devices and developer tools like Chrome DevTools and Lighthouse extension.

 ### Code Validation - HTML and CSS validation

  - __W3C Markup Validator__

-    - On the first try validator reported 4 errors spanning accross all pages:
+    - On the first try validator reported 4 errors spanning across all pages:
         - First two were connected and by adding a missed /div they were cleared
         - Then a stray /i and a stray /a end tags were removed

     - There was an additional error on the "Contact Us" page:
-        - The identical id values occured durring the multiplying of the code lines, error was cleared by assigning unique id's to two lines
+        - The identical id values occurred during the multiplying of the code lines, error was cleared by assigning unique id's to two lines

 <details>
   <summary>HTML Error Message</summary>